 Plumeria rust fungus is specific to plumeria plants.
 It is caused by the fungus Coleosporium plumeriae.
 Plumeria rust affects the foliage of the plant but not the stems or flowers.
-Its spores are airborne or spread from plant to plant from backsplash of rain or watering.
+Its spores are airborne or spread from plant to plant from the backsplash of rain or watering.
 When the spores make contact with moist leaves, they stick to them, then begin to grow and produce more spores.
 This fungus is most prevalent in warm, humid seasons or locations.

-How to Treat Plumeria Plants With Rust Fungus
+How to Treat Plumeria Plants with Rust Fungus

-Plumeria rust was first discovered by botanists in 1902 on islands of the West Indies.
+Plumeria rust was first discovered by botanists in 1902 on the islands of the West Indies.
 It quickly spread across all tropical regions where plumeria grows.
 Later, the fungus was discovered on commercial plumeria plants on Oahu, quickly spreading throughout all the Hawaiian Islands.

-Rust on plumeria leaves is usually controlled by proper sanitation, fungicides and selecting disease resistant varieties.
+Rust on plumeria leaves is usually controlled by proper sanitation, fungicides, and selecting disease-resistant varieties.
 When plumeria rust is discovered, all fallen leaves should be cleaned up and disposed of immediately.
-Affected leaves can be removed, but be sure to properly sanitize tools between plants.
+Affected leaves can be removed but be sure to properly sanitize tools between plants.

 While plant scientists are still studying resistant varieties of plumeria, the two species Plumeria stenopetala and Plumeria caracasana have shown the most resistance to rust fungus so far.
-When planting in the landscape, using a diversity of several plants can keep the entire garden from falling victim to host specific diseases.
+When planting in the landscape, using a diversity of several plants can keep the entire garden from falling victim to specific diseases.